uyuni-project/uyuni-tools/README.md

 ## Building

-`go build -o ./bin ./...` will produce the binaries in the root folder.
+`go build -o ./bin ./...` will produce the binaries in the root folder with `0.0.0` as version.
-Alternatively, if you have `podman` installed you can run the `build.sh` script to build binaries compatible with openSUSE Leap 15.5.
+Alternatively, you can run the `build.sh` script to build binaries with version computed from the last git tag and offset from it.

 ### Building in Open Build Service